WithSecureLabs/chainsaw/README.md

 With the release of Chainsaw v2, we decided to no longer include the Sigma Rules and EVTX-Attack-Samples repositories as Chainsaw submodules.
 We recommend that you clone these repositories separately to ensure you have the latest versions.

-If you still need an all-in-one package containing the Chainsaw binary, Sigma rules and example Event logs, you can download it from the [releases section](https://github.com/countercept/chainsaw/releases) section of this Github repo.
+If you still need an all-in-one package containing the Chainsaw binary, Sigma rules and example Event logs, you can download it from the [releases section](https://github.com/countercept/chainsaw/releases) of this Github repo.
 In this releases section you will also find pre-compiled binary-only versions of Chainsaw for various platforms and architectures.

 If you want to compile Chainsaw yourself, you can clone the Chainsaw repo: